kaosSec/.github/profile/README.md

 <sub>While KaosSec has been known for their bold and often controversial actions in the past, the deployment of these malicious programs marks a new level of aggression.
 The group has shown a disregard for the impact their actions have on innocent victims, and the international community is now scrambling to find a way to contain the fallout.

 <sub>As of now, it remains unclear what the future holds for BerrySec and their ongoing conflict with KaosSec.
 However, one thing is for certain – the cybersecurity landscape has been permanently changed by these latest developments.

+#### this is an entirely AI generated description of a fictional group that claims no resemblance to any real individuals, entities, or software